maxsnew/grammars-and-semantic-actions/README.md

 ### Compiling the Repository

 Running `make` will compile `Evaluate.agda` which imports the entirety of the project.
-This may take longer than 30 minutes, as it will also compile the dependencies from `cubical` and `cubical-categorical-logic` if they are not already built.
+This should take around 5 minutes to build, but may take longer as it will also compile the dependencies from `cubical` and `cubical-categorical-logic` if they are not already built.
 You may also build `Evaluate.agda` interactively by loading the file with [agda-mode](https://agda.readthedocs.io/en/v2.7.0.1/tools/emacs-mode.html).

 If the compilation of `Evaluate.agda` doesn't immediately crash, and you can see it checking submodules, it is very likely that the there will be no technical difficulties.
 We have also included the target `make litmus` which builds only the `Grammar` submodule as a shorter litmus test to check for issues of technical compatibility.

+#### Memory Requirement

+Depending on hardware differences, high memory usage may cause the typechecking process to be killed when checking `Cubical.Categories.Monoidal.Dual` from `cubical-categorical-logic`.
+This issue was encountered by one artifact reviewer but has not been reproduced by the authors.
+The issue was then alleviated by switching to VSCode and loading the project interactively.

 ## Claims